 Ground transportation is the responsibility of each participating ensemble.
 While not required, most ensembles have found that use of pooled services reduces costs and stress in the planning process.
 Music for All has a working relationship with a local ground transportation company, which allows participating groups to pool their local travel needs and purchase transportation at an attractive price.
 Information will be provided to the invited ensembles at the familiarization sessions.

 Music for All will provide resources for you to secure any additional pieces of percussion equipment.
 Ultimately, it is the responsibility of the performing ensemble to secure equipment beyond that supplied by Music for All for rehearsals and performances.
-A list of supplied equipment will be provided by Music for All.

 Music for All has secured pianos that are provided to the performing ensembles for their performance.
 If a piano is needed for rehearsal, it is available for a fee.
 The final fee for all piano rentals will be determined by the number of ensembles utilizing the piano for rehearsal.

 For the Festival performances, each applicant ensemble is required to submit three original scores of each piece to Music for All or have secured written permission from the publisher to make and submit the number of submitted duplicates.
 Music for All remains in strict compliance with copyright laws and permission to duplicate scores must accompany any duplicated materials.

 Music for All will require each participating ensemble to submit their music program information form by January 15, 2024.

 All ensembles will be required to send an audio recording of their Festival concert program in advance for Music for All officials to confirm the length of the program and schedule.